Edit

 ingress.networking.k8s.io/aks-helloworld created

-You can verify the managed Ingress was created using the kubectl get ingress command.
+• Verify the managed ingress was created using the kubectl get ingress command.

 NAME CLASS HOSTS ADDRESS PORTS AGE